ASE24-brown/thingy91-nodered-brown/README.md

    - Go to the **menu > Manage palette > Install**.
    - Search for `node-red-dashboard` and install version `3.6.5`.

+2. Enter the Username and Password of your thingy-91
+   - Edit mqtt in node
+   - Edit mqtt-broker node (Edit logo next to server)
+   - Security Tab
+   - Enter your username and password

-2. Access the dashboard at:
+4. Access the dashboard at:
    ```
    http://localhost:1880/ui
    ```